What mathematics do game designers need to create their games?

-In this project, students work together to create a video game that incorporates geometric concepts of transformations.
-Student teams develop game concepts and divide their game world into individual sections or levels, each to be programmed by a different team member.
-Students learn to write algebraic relationships that represent different transformations and use these relationships and programming tools such as MIT's Scratch to program their game.
-Games should incorporate multiple types of polygons and non-polygons and different types of transformations, including translations, rotations, and reflections.
-Students engage in critique and revision during user testing cycles with peers or video game fans.
-Students must accurately use key mathematics vocabulary to produce a written manual for their game, explaining the game’s concept, structure, and how the transformations are used within the game.
+Student teams create a video game in Scratch that incorporates geometric concepts of transformations.
+Teams develop game concepts and divide their game world into individual characters and objects, each to be programmed by a different team member.
+Students learn to write algebraic relationships that represent geometric transformations and program games to incorporate polygons, non-polygons, and transformations that include translations, rotations, reflections, and dilations.
+Students engage in critique and revision during user testing with peers and produce a written manual for their game, accurately use key mathematics vocabulary to explain the game’s concept, structure, and how the transformations are used within the game.